hisubram/mobilefoundation/instrument_an_app.md

    {: codeblock}
    {: web}

-   For the Web SDK the level cannot be set by the client.
+   For the Web SDK, the level cannot be set by the client.
 All logging is sent to the server until the configuration is changed by retrieving the server configuration profile.
    {: note}
    {: web}

-6. To get insights on user onboarding patterns (new users versus returning users) you must associate a user identity with your application session.
+6. To get insights on user onboarding patterns (new users versus returning users), you must associate a user identity with your application session.
 This can be done by calling the following API
     ```Javascript
     ibmmfpfanalytics.setUserContext("userName or userIdentity");
     ```
     {: codeblock}
     {: web}

-    Note that all analytics data captured and stored locally is sent to the Mobile Analytics service only when the ibmmfpfanalytics.send() API is called.
+    All analytics data captured and stored locally is sent to the Mobile Analytics service only when the ibmmfpfanalytics.send() API is called.
     {: web}

 7. To get insights into your applications HTTP network interaction patterns such as HTTP APIs called, number of requests and average response times you must use the Mobile Foundation Service Client SDK's WLResourceRequest class to make the HTTP calls.
-Although you might have initialized Analytics for the capture of Network events, using WLResourceRequest enables the Mobile Analytics to hook into the network calls and capture the relevant data.
-Here is how you should make your HTTP calls.
+Although you initialized Analytics for the capture of Network events, the use of `WLResourceRequest` enables the Mobile Analytics to hook into the network calls and capture the relevant data.
+Make your HTTP calls by using the following code.
     ```Javascript
       var resourceRequest = new WL.ResourceRequest("url_path", WLResourceRequest.GET);
       resourceRequest.send().then(function(response) {